alanrob17/MongoDB/Using-MongoDB-With-CSharp.md

 # Using MongoDB with C \#

+Video tutorial: IAmTimCorey - How to Connect MongoDB to C# the Easy Way (Sandbox\Mongo\MongoDbDemoApp).

-We will create an ASP.Net Core 6.0 console application. named **MongoDbDemoApp**.
+We will create an ASP.Net Core 6.0 console application named **MongoDbDemoApp**.

 **Note:** in this solution we are using the file scope not block scope.
 This isn't the way I usually work.